d0v1k/d0v1k.github.io/_posts/2016-11-18-Setting-up-DKIM-with-Sendmail-on-Ubuntu 16.04.md

 In you DNS manager, create a TXT record, enter default._domainkey in the name field.
 Then copy everything in the parentheses and paste into the value field.
 Delete all double quotes and white spaces.

+Test your configuration

+Enter the following command on Ubuntu 16.04 server to test your key.

+    sudo opendkim-testkey -d your-domain.com -s default -vvv

+If everything is OK, you will see

+key OK